 Rambling Review – Game Planner Maps

 There’s nothing better than pouring over a big map laid out on the kitchen table.
 There is no substitute for tracing lines and scouting for hard to reach hunting spots on a physical map.
 Do you need some romance in your gaming?
 Find it here.
-With the advent of quality interactive maps on line, the whole game has been turned around with access to information on a whole new level and with the chance of getting boosters from sites like proskins.
+With the advent of quality interactive resource maps on line, the whole game has been turned around with access to information on a whole new level and with the chance of getting boosters from sites like proskins.
 Add in a map on a smartphone and now outdoorsmen have more information at their fingertips then ever before.
 Trying to coordinate information between a paper map, a digital computer map, and a smartphone app has always been a bit of a headache.
 Recently, my good hunting buddy turned me on to Game Planner Maps and it’s been an awesome map and scouting tool that offers paper, desktop, and smartphone maps.

 The Paper Maps – Game Planner Custom Maps are double sided and printed on water and tear resistant paper.
 Maps include a USGS Topographic base map, unit boundary, roads, springs and seeps, water bodies, wilderness area boundaries and specially designated areas (where applicable).
 The default map size is 24X36″ and covers ~300 mi² at 1:40,000 scale.
 This scale is a good compromise between detail and coverage; and you still get the 1:24000 base map.
 A 24X36″ map provides a large area and enough detail to accurately read contours and terrain features.